lilbee

 Offline copies of websites, inside your vault

-Watch it: crawl the web into your vault — fetch a Wikipedia page, then ask a cited question against the saved copy.
+Watch it: crawl the web into your vault.
+Fetch a Wikipedia page, then ask a cited question against the saved copy.

-Crawl a docs site, a wiki, or a vendor's API reference and the pages land in your vault as ordinary markdown notes.
-Grab a single page or a whole site; whole-site crawls follow internal links, with depth and page caps when you want them.
-From then on you search or chat with that copy offline, with citations that click back to the saved page, even after the site changes or goes down.
+From then on you search or chat with that copy offline.
+The citations click back to the saved page, even after the site changes or goes down.

 Verify every answer at the source

-Every citation in a chat reply or wiki page is a live link.
-Click it and a Source Preview opens, scrolled to the exact spot, surrounding paragraphs visible and cited lines highlighted; from there, open the full document or copy a deep link back.
 A confident answer with a footnote is only as good as the footnote, so the check is one click instead of a separate chore.
-This works for crawled web pages too: citations link back to the saved copy in your vault.
+It works for crawled web pages too, where citations link back to the saved copy in your vault.

 Ask for several things at once